nonfan/nonfan/README.md

 - [ ] Become a good programmer
 - [ ] Become a millionaire self-media blogger

+💬 I'm looking forward to the day it's finished.

-🌱 I’m currently learning JavaScript
+🌱 I’m currently learning JavaScript and TypeScript.

 <!--
 **agoodbook/agoodbook** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.